 Do your itemized personal tax deductions exceed the minimum standard deduction?
 If not, it is more profitable to borrow for farm expenses (business interest is always deductible) and pay cash for nonbusiness expenditures.

 Can personal expenditures, such as travel and meals, be combined with business activities to make them tax deductible?

 Do you pay your spouse or children a reasonable wage for farm work?
-This can result in lower income and social security taxes.
+This can result in lower self-employment taxes.
 Spouses can set up their own retirement accounts, too.

 Carefully budget farm income, farm expenses and household expenditures.